 Microchipping is an effective way for animal shelters and vets to identify lost dogs and cats for quick return to their owners.

 If you've ever lost your pet you'll understand the stress and upset it can cause to the whole family.
 Having your dog or cat microchipped is a simple and easy way to reduce the anguish and it could save your pet's life.

 If you move house, you should update both your pet's registration and microchipping records to reflect the details are updated.
-To update your contact details please email DAS at email@example.com or call Access Canberra on 13 22 81.
+To update your contact details for your dogs registration please email DAS at firstname.lastname@example.org or call Access Canberra on 13 22 81.
 To update your details for your dogs microchip, please visit http://www.petaddress.com.au/.

 Keeping four or more dogs

 To have four or more dogs on a residential premise in the ACT, you must have a keeper's licence issued by Domestic Animal Services.

 Under section 18 of the Domestic Animals Act 2000 it is an offence to keep four or more dogs unless in accordance with a multiple dog licence.

 Persons wishing to keep four or more dogs must make an application under section 19 of the Domestic Animals Act 2000 for a multiple dog licence.
 To apply Application for a license to keep four or more dogs (PDF 84KB) | Word version (DOC 94KB)

 Prior to lodging your application each individual dog must be registered, micro-chipped and de-sexed (unless the keeper holds a sexually entire permit).
 You are also required to provide a map and photos of your premises, outlining any existing facilities and any proposed construction.
 A Ranger from Domestic Animal Services must also conduct a site inspection of your property and consult with surrounding residents.